Gumbees/cfwg-zt/DEVELOPMENT.md

 This document provides instructions for setting up a development environment and working with this project.

+## Project Structure

+This project follows standard Go project layout with additional organization for build artifacts:

+- `/cmd` - Main applications (CLI and service implementation)
+- `/src` - Application packages
+- `/builds` - Output directory for compiled binaries
+- `/packages` - Output directory for distribution packages
+- `/install` - Installation scripts and service configuration

+Always build binaries into the `/builds` directory and create distribution packages in the `/packages` directory to maintain consistency across the project.

 ## Prerequisites

 - Go 1.20 or higher